digidem/osm-p2p-syncfile/README.md

 - `multifile`: Allow the syncfile to span multiple archives once a 4 gigabyte limit is reached.
 The below API works exactly the same, but will be multifile-aware.

-### syncfile.on('ready', fn)

-Event fired once the syncfile has been found, and the p2p database extracted to `tmpdir`.
-At this point the following APIs can be safely used.

-### syncfile.on('error', fn)

-Event fired if setup of the syncfile fails.
-An error `err` is included.

 ### var ms = syncfile.createMediaReplicationStream()

 Returns a duplex replication stream for media.
 Compatible with [blob-store-replication-stream](https://github.com/noffle/blob-store-replication-stream).